URL-Decode

 Object-Oriented Programming

-With ES6, the concept of OOP has been refined.
+The concept of OOP has been refined with ES6.
 In JavaScript, Code Reuse Patterns, or inheritance, are also essential elements of OOP.
-Even though JavaScript developers rarely make use of this capability, it is available to all users.
+Although JavaScript developers rarely use this capability, it is available to all users.

 What are the Types of JavaScript Errors?